awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 #### Steps

 1. Navigate to the cfn/aws-sns-topic.yml and use it to create an SNS topic.
 This creates a cloudformation export that its value are then imported into the aws-etl-stepfunction stack.
+Confirm the subscription.
 2. Navigate to the cfn/aws-roles.yml and use it to create the roles that will be used by the step function , lambda  ETL process.
 This creates a cloudformation export whose values are then imported into the aws-etl-stepfunction stack.
 3. Navigate to the cfn/emr-roles and use it to create the EMR roles.
 This creates a cloudformation export whose values are then imported into the aws-etl-stepfunction stack.
 4. Navigate to the cfn/emr-security-groups.yml and use it to create EMR security groups.
 This creates a cloudformation export for the security groups and its values are  imported into the aws-etl-stepfunction stack.